mbkoltai/mbkoltai.github.io/_posts/ecopol/2019-01-12-dynamic-prodprice-simplerepr.md

 6) the real wage is kept constant: the wage paid for workers enables them to buy the same amounts of consumption goods.
 The nominal wage can however change if the unit price of consumption goods change.
 7) Profit rates are equalized

-Of course assumptions *2-4* can be (are) contested, and the idea that human labour is the only source of new value and therefore of profit can be rejected, but this - ie. the validity of the labour theory of value - is a topic for another post.
-Assumption *5* is just a convenient first assumption, but the system can be changed to expanded reproduction by altering its coefficients.
+Of course assumptions no. 2-4 can be (are) contested, and the idea that human labour is the only source of new value and therefore of profit can be rejected, but this - ie. the validity of the labour theory of value - is a topic for another post.
+Assumption no. *5-6* are just convenient first assumptions, but the system can be changed to expanded reproduction etc. by altering its coefficients.
-My goal here is just to have a small mathematical model that is internally consistent and has a dynamics that can be made more realistic by introducing more detail.
-That the system is dynamic is important because then prices and profit rates can change, which is a precondition to incorporate crises in the model.
+My goal here is just to have a small mathematical model that is internally consistent and has a dynamics that can later be made more realistic by introducing more detail.
+As the system is dynamic  prices and profit rates can change, which is a precondition to incorporate crises in the model.

 Like in the input-output models I [discussed previously](https://mbkoltai.github.io/reprod_multipl2/) we have two economic sectors (or departments), the first (*D1*) producing capital goods (this could be raw materials as well, any non-labour inputs used up in production), the second (*D2*) consumption goods (*CoG*).
 Since we are dealing with simple reproduction and we are abstracting from fixed capital, therefore all capital goods are used up in each period of production, the total use of capital goods has to equal the total output  ($$W_1$$) of *D1*.
 This gives us the equality
 $$ W_1 = C_1 + V_1 + S_1 = C_1 + C_2$$, or,